wgu-opensource/osmt/ui/README.md

 Details about NodeJS and npm: OSMT uses [the Maven Frontend plugin](https://github.com/eirslett/frontend-maven-plugin), which installs and runs a local copy of Node v10.16.0 and npm 6.10.2.
 These executables are added in the `ui/node` directory.
 The plugin's intention is to isolate the required Node and npm executables for a consistent build and not pollute a developer's workstation by installing globally.
 While these Maven-provided node and npm executables _can_ be used for local client development, they aren't very handy.
 Practically, it makes sense for someone doing client development to install their own copies of Node and npm.
 There are many ways to do this, and this is beyond the scope of this document.

 1. Install NodeJS and npm.
-1. From the ui directory, run this command: `npm install`
+2. From the ui directory, run this command: `npm install`

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.
-Rather than installing Angular's CLI globally, you can invoke commands on OSMT's `ng` devDependency by calling `npm run ng whatever_command`.
-This may help avoid conflicts with other Angular tooling installed on your development machine.

 ## IntelliJ setup
 ### Run Configurations